exercism/website-copy/tracks/typescript/exercises/space-age/mentoring.md

 export default SpaceAge
 ```

-The pro is that `autocomplete` works, there is no `any` and there is separation
+The pro is that auto-complete works, there is no `any` and there is separation
 between input and logic, but the con is that we can't rely on TS to make sure
-the implmentation of `SpaceAge` is correct, as the cast to `any` and then
+the implementation of `SpaceAge` is correct, as the cast to `any` and then
 `SpaceAge` is necessary.

 ### Note about future versions